jhnwnstd/syllabify/README.md

 1. **Syllabify Words:** Break down words into their constituent syllables based on phonetic pronunciations.
 2. **Compute Word Complexity Measure (WCM):** Evaluate the complexity of words using a defined metric.
-3. **Test Functionality:** Validate syllabification and WCM computations using random words from the CMU Pronouncing Dictionary.
+3. **Test Functionality:** Validate syllabification and WCM computations either for user-specified words or random words from the CMU Pronouncing Dictionary.

 These functionalities are encapsulated within three Python scripts that work together seamlessly to provide comprehensive syllabification and complexity analysis.